vygr/ChrysaLisp/docs/TASKS.md

 And then starts to transmit message data.

-A link doesn't get involved in anything other than sending and receiving data to/from it's neighbor.
+A link doesn't get involved in anything other than sending and receiving data to/from its neighbor.
 It does work to split and combine large messages into smaller packets, but keeps itself to itself.

 ## Lisp tasks

 A Lisp task is a task stared by the Kernel via launching `class/lisp/run.vp`.
-It's just the same as any other VP level task, but this task is passed the path of the `.lisp` file to start interpreting as its first message.
+It's just the same as any other VP level task, but this task is passed the path of the `.lisp` file it should start interpreting as its first message.

 The `run.vp` task creates an instance of the Lisp class and then calls the `'lisp :repl` method with the file name it received from the Kernel.